oicleevan/credditor/README.md

 ## running

+The discord.py extension is required, `pip install discord.py`.

 To start the bot, simply clone the repository, navgate to the `src/` folder, and execute `python3 credditor.py {bot token}`.

 The Discord bot token has to be presented at runtime for secutity purposes.